baruchel/vim-notebook/README.md

 Just copy the _notebook.vim_ file in your ~/.vim/plugin directory.

-By default, the plugin will use `sh` when launched; you will have to configure it to the interpreter you want to use.
+By default, the plugin will use `sh` when launched; you will have to configure it for the interpreter you want to use.

 # Basic configuration